✦ First Few Hours

 Keep moisturising daily.

-Avoid sun, swimming, and tight rubbing clothes until the tattoo looks fully healed (usually 4-5 weeks total).
+Avoid sun, swimming, tight rubbing clothes and tight rubbing clothes until the tattoo looks fully healed (usually 4-5 weeks total).

 No soaking (baths, pools, hot tubs, or long showers) for at least 3 weeks.